Garko, Nigeria

-Garko is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Garko on the A237 highway.
+Garko is a town and Local Government Area in Kano State, Nigeria.
+Its located on the A237 highway.

 It has an area of 450 km^{2} and a population of 162,500 thousand according to 2006 census.
 The majority of people living in the region are Fulani and Hausa ethnic groups.
 Islam is widely practiced in Garko Local Government Area, and the Hausa and Fufulde languages are among the languages that are spoken there.

 The postal code of the area is 712.

 Climate

 In Garko, the dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 54°F and 101°F; it is rarely lower or higher than 48°F or 106°F. The hot season, which runs from March 15 to May 18, lasts for 2.1 months and with daily highs that average more than 98°F. May is the warmest month of the year in Garko, with typical highs and lows of 99°F and 75°F, respectively.
-With an average daily high temperature of less than 89°F, the chilly season spans 1.8 months, from December 1 to January 27.
-With an average low temperature of 55°F and high temperature of 88°F, January is the coldest month of the year in Garko.
+The average annual temperature fluctuates between 54 F and 101 F; it is rarely lower or higher than 48 F or 106 F. The hot season, which runs from March 15 to May 18, lasts for 2.1 months and with daily highs that average more than 98 F. May is the warmest month of the year in Garko, with typical highs and lows of 99 F and 75 F, respectively.
+With an average daily high temperature of less than 89 F, the chilly season spans 1.8 months, from December 1 to January 27.
+With an average low temperature of 55 F and high temperature of 88 F, January is the coldest month of the year in Garko.